 How do you do this?

-Student teams in five levels (early learning, elementary grades, middle grades, secondary grades and college) select one of seven standards-based Challenges to solve.
+Student teams in five levels (early learning, elementary grades, middle grades, secondary grades and university level) select one of seven standards-based Challenges to solve.
 These Challenges come out of our work with subject-matter experts and educators and take a full year to develop prior to their release.

 What type of challenges?

 There are seven academic Challenges: early learning, three STEM (science, technology, engineering, and math), one service learning, one improvisational, and one visual arts Challenge.
 We also offer a Pre-K STEM and Literacy program.

 What is the goal of the challenges?